 There are three major threads of resistance to E2EE.
 The following are the main arguments of enforcement agencies and governments:

 - Law officials want a way into these messages because they feel it is necessary to combat crime and terrorism.
-Furthermore, their view is that this is more important to a person’s and country’s security than privacy.
+Furthermore, their view is that their ability to access messages is more important to a person’s and country’s security than privacy.

 - They’ve had access to messages in the past.
 Such as with physical documents and emails.
 So, when court-ordered, companies had to give up the data to officials.
 More modern tools are necessary for modern times, they say.
 So they want a way to continue using people’s communications to fight crime.
 Only this could be on a much grander scale, as we discuss later in the article.